How to design a sage green kitchen

 Sage green is one of the most versatile kitchen colours.

 Sage green is special because it complements a whole host of other colours, from pure white to midnight black.
 The best way to find the right match is to play around – use our kitchen planner to experiment with your dream design.

 However, there are certain classic colour combinations that work especially well.

 A single dark feature, such as a range oven, will give a rustic edge to the overall effect.
-Similarly, touches of copper across the scheme, such as on a pendant light, taps or cupboard door handles, will bring an antique shine to a country kitchen.
+Similarly, touches of copper across the scheme, such as a pendant light, taps, or cupboard door handles, will bring an antique shine to your country or shaker kitchen.

 Dark flooring in a matt finish can add a rich texture, and handleless cabinets in off-white or pale grey will subtly brighten up the overall effect.
 Consider integrating a navy-blue statement piece, using accessories or even a kitchen island for a truly unique finish.

 Give your kitchen an organic vibe that looks effortless and feels relaxing.

 An earthy and natural colour, sage green works well with different shades of cream and brown.
 In a traditional kitchen, consider pairing sage units with walnut flooring and matching worktops and choose a rich creamy shade to brighten up the walls.